yonkahlon/Zenject/README.md

 }
 ```

-HOWEVER, the above code is an example of an anti-pattern.
+However, the above code is an example of an anti-pattern.
 This will work, and you can use the container to get access to all other classes in your app, however if you do this you will not really be taking advantage of the power of dependency injection.
 This is known, by the way, as [Service Locator Pattern](http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/).

 Of course, the dependency injection way of doing this would be the following: